The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers

 \subsection{Harmonic and VPT2 Frequencies}

-On top of the optimized monomers and dimers, harmonic frequencies were calculated with CCSD(T)/haTZ and CCSD(T)/haQZ using CFOUR 2.1\cite{cfour,Matthews2020}, making use of the available analytic second derivatives.
+On top of the optimized dimers, harmonic frequencies were calculated with CCSD(T)/haQZ using CFOUR 2.1\cite{cfour,Matthews2020}, making use of the available analytic second derivatives.
 The convergence of the Hartee-Fock equations, the coupled cluster amplitudes, and linear equations was generally set to $10^{-10}$, but sometimes had to be reduced to $10^{-9}$ or $10^{-8}$ for systems containing C$_2$H$_2$ and C$_2$H$_4$, as well as for CO$_2\ldots$N$_2$.
 The largest calculated gradient in CFOUR for the structures optimized using Molpro was $2\times10^{-6}$ Hartree/Bohr.

 Next, anharmonic VPT2 calculations were performed in the same fashion utilizing CFOUR.
 The needed cubic and semi-diagonal quartic force constants can be obtained from Hessians of displaced structures\cite{DanielBoese2005,Boese2005,Barone2005}.
 Unless specified otherwise, we use herein the default displacement of $0.05$ in reduced normal coordinates\cite{Yagi2004} $q$, which are related to the cartesian normal coordinates $Q$ via